pose_transformer_trainer

 This module requires the following Python packages:

-- PyTorch framework for neural networks and optimizationhuman_body_prior
+- torch- PyTorch framework for neural networks and optimization

 🏗️ Core Components